Jaspereclipse/kaggle-transfer-learning-on-stack-exchange-tags/README.md

 This project compares different features (tf-idf, doc2vec) and different classification models (Naive Bayes, SVM) in the task of predicting related topic for questions being asked in the Stack Exchange communities.

 I implemented my own version of doc2vec model in [TensorFlow r0.12](https://www.tensorflow.org/) mimicing the word2vec example in TensorFlow's [tutorial](https://github.com/tensorflow/models/blob/master/tutorials/embedding/word2vec.py).
+A GPU version is also implemented for faster training.

+## Usage

+To use the doc2vec model, you may need to create your own version of batch generation function since the current one is only used for the purpose of the project.

 ## Contributing